 To reduce our contribution to climate change, we have invested in clean energy and committed to reducing our operational carbon emissions.
 We regularly track our annual carbon emissions, energy use, and renewable energy generation.
 This allows us to implement initiatives to work toward meeting the goals of the City of Portland Climate Emergency Declaration.
 The declaration adopted a new target for Portland to achieve a 50% reduction in carbon emissions from 1990 levels by 2030, and reach net-zero carbon emissions before 2050.

 Since 2007, we have calculated carbon emissions from electricity, natural gas, and fuel use.
 We report these in a Carbon Footprint Report to understand how and in what quantities the bureau is generating carbon emissions.
 Regularly tracking and reporting our emissions helps us identify ways to reduce energy use, improve fleet efficiency, and generate or purchase renewable energy.
-The following table shows Water Bureau operational carbon emissions from the past six years.
+The following table shows Water Bureau operational carbon emissions from recent years compared to the baseline.
 More detailed information is available in the reports below.

 Carbon Footprint Reports